Tell me more ×

 One way to avoid this issue completely would be to apply to grad school and then defer for a year after admission.
 Deferring may or may not be possible, depending on the field and university.
 In my department, several grad students defer each year, usually for things like Part III of the Tripos at Cambridge.
 I don't recall a case where someone was teaching English for a year overseas, but I imagine deferring for that would be allowed.

 P.S.
-I should clarify that I don't think it should affect your chances of admission, but it might if the wrong person ends up on the committee. – Anonymous Mathematician Jul 27 '12 at 17:25
+I should clarify that I don't think it should affect your chances of admission, but it might if the wrong person ends up on the committee.
+Jul 27, 2012 at 17:25

 This will not hurt your future plans.
 International experience and second language skills like this will likely help, even if they are not related to your undergraduate or graduate career.

-I often hear (On workplace, etc) of how poor it looks when a candidate has been out of work for a long period, even or especially of their own will.
+• I often hear (On workplace, etc) of how poor it looks when a candidate has been out of work for a long period, even or especially of their own will.
 While I wouldn't be out of work, per say, I wouldn't be working in my field for a year, which I fear wouldn't look good.
 As Anonymous Mathematician said in their answer, it seems like it would reflect poorly on me.
-Perhaps the experience and language skills would outweigh that? – Joshua Jefferies Jul 27 '12 at 16:40
+Perhaps the experience and language skills would outweigh that?

 As others have said, a year teaching English won't look bad on its own.